 In Kiruna you can view the northern lights from the end of August to April.
 Here at Camp Ripan you really do not need to step further then outside your own cabin to see the magnificent natural phenomena, we even have custom made street lights with down angled lamp shades so you can see the northern lights clearer looking at the sky.

 If you want more adventures we highly recommend joining one of our northern lights tours, the first ones starts as early as 1st of September!
 Whether you choose to do a Northern light tour autumn or Northern light tour winter has no significant meaning for the northern lights itself.
 The lights will dance and sparkle just as beautiful both seasons!
-The advantage in autumn is that you do not need to dress as much as winter, on the other hand the advantage in the winter time is that you can view the lights earlier as it gets dark sooner.
+The advantage in autumn is that you do not need to dress as much as in winter, on the other hand the advantage in the winter time is that you can view the lights earlier as it gets dark sooner.

 General about the northern lights